What is galactorrhea?

 The major role of prolactin hormone is to enhance breast development during pregnancy and to induce lactation.

-There may be other reasons also that lead to hyperprolactinemia such as pathological problems of the hypothalamic-pituitary that is the disturbance in a dopaminergic pathway.
+There may be other reasons also that lead to hyperprolactinemia such as pathological problems of the hypothalamic-pituitary such is the disturbance in a dopaminergic pathway.
 Dopamine is a protein which has the dominant influence over prolactin secretion.

-Primary hypothyroidism is another major factor leading to the high production of TRH ( thyrotropin releasing hormone) ultimately leading to hyperprolactinemia.
+Primary hypothyroidism is another major factor leading to the high production of TRH (thyrotropin-releasing hormone) ultimately leading to hyperprolactinemia.

-Age / sex affected by galactorrhea?
+Age/sex affected by galactorrhea?

 Galactorrhea is more common in females than in males.